faegheh8114/advanced_chatbot/README.md

 ## How the Matching works

 I do not use a weighted average of the three methods.
 They work as a decision hierarchy.
-First, I check for a phrase-level substring match , I calculate both token-overlap and fuzzy-similarity score and use the stronger of the two.
+First, I check for a phrase-level substring match.
+If a known pattern appears as a complete phrase in the user's message +, I treat it as a high-confidence match with a score of 1.0.
+If threre is no substring match, I calculate both token-overlap and fuzzy-similarity score and use the stronger of the two.
 The final score then has to pass a confidence threshold of 0.78 before the intent is accepted.

 I chose this approach because the three methods measure different things.
 A substring match is strong evidence of an exact phrase, while token overlap and fuzzy similarity are more useful for reordered words and small spelling differences.